 The Russo-Ukrainian War that began in February 2022 when Russian troops invaded Ukraine, has led to significant casualties, dislocation of the population, damages to infrastructure and disruption of economic activity in Ukraine.
-In response, multiple jurisdictions including the EU, UK and US have imposed initial tranches of economic sanctions to Russia whereas a growing number of large public and private companies have announced voluntary actions to discontinue their activities with Russia which include plans to dispose assets, discontinue operations, curtailing exports / imports, and the discontinuing provision of services.
+In response, multiple jurisdictions including the EU, UK and US have imposed various tranches of economic sanctions to Russia whereas a number of large public and private companies have decided to discontinue their activities with Russia by disposing assets, discontinuing operations, curtailing exports / imports, and the discontinuing provision of services.

-The war in Ukraine and related events have a global impact and take place at a time of significant global economic uncertainty and volatility and the effects are likely to interact with and worsen the effects of current market conditions, following the effects of COVID-19 pandemic.
+The war in Ukraine and related events increased the uncertainty and volatility on the global economy while the effects and outcome are highly uncertain.
 Many sectors are already facing the impacts of rising commodity prices and increase of raw material costs.
 These conditions in combination with the continuance of the war in Ukraine may significantly worsen market conditions by increasing inflationary pressures and weakening the global post-pandemic recovery.